Skip to main content

 Toshi Yano, Perfect Earth Project: Perfect Earth Project’s mission is to educate, engage, and inspire individuals, land care professionals, and decision makers to adopt toxic-free, nature-based, and climate-responsible landscaping practices necessary for a healthier, more sustainable—and beautiful—environment for all.

-Prof. Scott Stevens, Syracuse University
+Prof. Scott Stevens, Syracuse University:

 Presented by: Boscobel, Philipstown Garden Club, Hudson Highlands Land Trust, Perfect Earth Project, Hudson Valley Shakespeare Festival, The Garden Conservancy, One Nature.